-- EMA supports H.R.
-2540, The Food and Fuel Consumer Protection Act, introduced by Rep. Bill Flores (R-TX) and Peter Welch (D-VT).
-H.R.
-2540 would set the maximum volume of ethanol content in gasoline at 9.7 percent of projected gasoline demand as determined by the EIA.
+- EMA supports setting the maximum volume of ethanol content in gasoline at 9.7 percent of projected annual gasoline demand as determined by the EIA.
 The 9.7 percent limit is necessary because the 15-year gasoline demand projections (at E10 levels) used by Congress to determine annual volumetric ethanol blending mandates under the RFS were far too high.
 Due to the incorrect demand projection, no additional ethanol volume can be blended into the nation’s fuel supply without moving to an E15 blend.
-The Welch-Flores bill would link the ethanol content to consumer demand determined on an annual basis.

 EMA RELATED E15 POSITIONS